An Augmented Lagrangian Method-Based Framework in the Adjoint Space for Sparse Reconstruction of Acoustic Sources: Numerical experiments

 Substituting \eqref{eq:lipman1} into \eqref{eq:sac:lip}, we have

 We finally obtain the linear mapping from the source $\mu$ to the measurement

 where $T_r$ denotes the trace mapping.
 The source to measurement mapping can be

 The volume potential $\mV_k$ and $(I-\mV_kq)^{-1}$ can be computed using a Fourier-based collocation method via periodization of the Lippmann-Schwinger volume potential \cite{vanikko}.
 We adapted the code developed in \cite{BKL1,BKL2} where the discretization of $ \mathcal{T}$ is given, and we refer to \cite{BKL1,BKL2} for more details.
+Integral equations are widely used for inverse scattering \cite{CK}; see \cite{Qzz} for the corresponding developments of rough surfaces scattering.

-All algorithms are implemented in MATLAB R2024b on an Ubuntu 24.04 workstation with dual Intel Xeon E5-2697 v4 CPUs (2.60 GHz) and 288 GB of memory.
+All algorithms are implemented in MATLAB R2024b on an Ubuntu 24.04 workstation with dual Intel Xeon E5-2697A v4 CPUs (2.60 GHz) and 288 GB of memory.
 The parameters of the compared algorithms are as follows

 \begin{itemize} \item ALM: ALM-bd-SSN as in Algorithm \ref{alg:alm}.
 We choose $\sigma_0=1$ and $\sigma_{k+1}=6\sigma_k$ with $c_0=6$.
 For the Armijo line search, we choose $\beta=0.3$ and $c=10^{-4}$ as in \eqref{eq:line:search}. \item SSN: SSN as Algorithm \ref{alg:ssn2}.
 We choose $\gamma_0=1$ and $\gamma^i=10^i$, $i=1,\ldots, 8$. \item PDA: First-order primal-dual algorithm as in Algorithm \ref{alg:pda} \cite{CP}.
 We choose $\sigma=0.5$, $\tau= 1/((\|\mV_b^2\|+10^{-6})\sigma)$, and $\theta\equiv 1$. \end{itemize} Gaussian noise is added to the simulated data $u$ to obtain noisy boundary measurements $u_b^{\delta}$, which is essentially the same as in \cite[(73)]{BKL1}